harness/developer-hub/release-notes/security-testing-orchestration.md

 ### New features and enhancements

-- Updated the exemptions page to bubble soon to expire exemptions to the top of the list (STO-6367)
+This release does not include new features.

 ### Early access

-This release does not include early access features.
+- Updated the exemptions page to bubble soon to expire exemptions to the top of the list.
+Available in the time bound exemption early access feature available behind the STO_TIMEBOUND_EXEMPTIONS flag.
+Contact [Harness Support](mailto:support@harness.io) to enable the feature.
+(STO-6367)

 ### Fixed issues